SoftDev-Abay/adv_prog_task2/ReadMe.md

 # IdeaDB Renting Project

 This is a project that consists of a backend server written in Go and a front-end client application.
-The goal of this project is to create a platform for renting and managing ideas.
+The goal of this project is to create a platform for renting and creating new pages for renting.
 Users can post their house, and sign in and sign up.

 ## Table of Contents